EEB313/2023-GroupC/Project Proposal.md

 as functions of time might provide greater accuracy in a malaria model.
 The number of mosquito bites on humans per mosquito per month is influenced by both human and environment-driven factors.
 Consider migration and resource allocation to combat mosquitoes for human factors, and precipitation and the temperature for environmental factors [7,8,9].
 It would thus be of interest for $a(t)$ to take these values into its output.
-Moreover, $b$ may be impacted by the number of infectious mosquitoe, and the opportunities for infectious mosquitoes to feed on succeptible humans.
+Moreover, $b$ may be impacted by the number of infectious mosquitoes, and the opportunities for infectious mosquitoes to feed on succeptible humans.
 Note that humans can be feeded on several times a day, but that mosquitoes may only feed a finite number of times each day.
 This can be perceived as there being no particular lack or resources, but that one given mosquito can only infect a finite number of individuals in a day.
 Moreover, $c$ may be impacted by quarantining procedures and the virulence of the virus.
 As such, in the second